kelomo2502/Microsercies-based-weather-app/README.md

 Microservices-based application.
 The implementation involves creating two microservices: one for fetching weather data and another for displaying it.
 The primary objectives include containerizing these microservices using Docker, deploying them to a Kubernetes cluster, and accessing them through Nginx.

+---

 ## Hypothetical use case

 We are developing a simple static website (HTML and CSS) for a company's landing page.
 The goal is to containerize this application using Docker, deploy it to a Kubernetes cluster, and access it through Nginx.

+---

+## Features

+- Provides real-time weather updates.
+- Built with a microservices architecture.
+- Containerized with Docker for portability.
+- Deployed in a Kubernetes cluster using Kind.

+---

+## Prerequisites

+- Docker
+- Kubernetes (Kind for local development)
+- kubectl

+---

 ## Tasks